 One of the department’s responsibilities is to implement regulations to protect groundwater from pesticide and nutrient contamination.
-Staff identify, monitor and analyze problem areas within the state, investigate wells that exceed groundwater standards to identify potential sources of contamination, and conduct statewide sampling surveys to characterize groundwater contamination and to evaluate the effectiveness of the department’s water quality programs
+Staff identifies, monitor, and analyze problem areas within the state, investigate wells that exceed groundwater standards to identify potential sources of contamination, and conduct statewide sampling surveys to characterize groundwater contamination and to evaluate the effectiveness of the department’s water quality programs.

 Private Well Monitoring

-Atrazine total chlorinated residues (TCR) was quantified in 15 of the 74 wells, or in 20 percent of the samples collected.
+Atrazine total chlorinated residues (TCR) were quantified in 23 of the 77 wells, or in 30 percent of the samples collected.
 This is above the predicted statewide average of 11.7 percent.
-Atrazine TCR was not quantified above the ES (3.0 ug/l) in any of the wells sampled.
-The atrazine ES includes atrazine and its three chlorinated metabolites deethyl atrazine, deisopropyl atrazine and diamino atrazine.
+Atrazine TCR was not quantified above the NR 140 ES (3.0 ug/l) in any of the wells sampled.
+The atrazine NR 140 ES includes atrazine and its three chlorinated metabolites deethyl atrazine, deisopropyl atrazine and diamino atrazine.

 Surface Water Sampling

-The results of this surface water sampling project again confirmed that low concentrations of pesticide products enter streams during or after the main pesticide application season and storm events, mainly in June and July.
-The results also show that low levels of pesticide metabolites, predominately metolachlor ESA and alachlor ESA, enter the stream as base flow (groundwater) independent of the timing of pesticide application or river stage.
+The results of this surface water sampling project again confirmed that low concentrations of pesticide products enter rivers during or after the primary pesticide application season and storm events, mainly in June and July.
+The results also show that low levels of pesticide metabolites, predominately metolachlor ESA and alachlor ESA, enter the stream through groundwater base flow independent of the timing of pesticide application or river stage.
 Other pesticide metabolites likely being discharged as a part of base flow include metolachlor OA, acetochlor ESA, and alachlor OA.

 Monitoring Well Sampling